-To conclude, my fellow directors join me in expressing gratitude to our CEO, Mark Portelli, the management team and all Group staff members for their dedication and good work.
-Thanks, are also due to fellow Directors for their valued contribution throughout the year, as well as to the shareholders, bondholders, clients and other stakeholders for the steadfast support and continued loyalty.
+In conclusion, my fellow directors and I would like to express our heartfelt gratitude to our CEO, Mark Portelli, the management team, and all Group staff members for their dedication and hard work.
+I also extend my thanks to our fellow directors for their valuable contributions throughout the year.
+Additionally, we are grateful to our shareholders, bondholders, clients and other stakeholders for their support and continued loyalty.